adomani/advents/descriptions_with_tests.md

 ### Description

-Both questions revolved around computing the number of integers on which a second-degree polynomial is positive.
+Both questions revolve around computing the number of integers on which a second-degree polynomial is positive.
 While the length of the real interval is simply the square root of the discriminant of the quadratic, the exact number of integer points inside is depends on the exact location of the interval.
-It turned out that I could only solve part 1 by a brute-force enumeration, while for part 2 the discriminant approach worked well.
+It turns out that I could only solve part 1 by a brute-force enumeration, while for part 2 the discriminant approach worked well.

-The issue with part 1 was particularly frustrating, since the correct answer is at most 1 away from the discriminant, but fixing the 'off-by-one' error involved too much fiddling around!
+The issue with part 1 is particularly frustrating, since the correct answer is at most 1 away from the calculation involving the discriminant, but fixing the 'off-by-one' error involved too much fiddling around for my taste!

 [Solution in Lean](Advents/day06.lean)